Last Updated: May 2025 | Reviewed by Abbie Jacobs

-Today, nurse-midwifery care is gaining in popularity among expectant mothers seeking a gentler, more whole-person centered approach to the birthing process, and a significantly reduced likelihood of having to undergo such invasive procedures as cesarean sections and episiotomies.
+Today, nurse-midwifery care is gaining in popularity among expectant mothers seeking a gentler, more whole-person-centered approach to the birthing process, and a significantly reduced likelihood of having to undergo such invasive procedures as cesarean sections and episiotomies.

-Missouri’s certified nurse-midwives are licensed as advanced practice registered nurses (APRN), and as such, must maintain a collaborate practice agreement with a physician.
+Missouri’s certified nurse-midwives are licensed as advanced practice registered nurses (APRN), and as such, must maintain a collaborative practice agreement with a physician.
 This collaborative practice agreement allows CNMs in the state full prescriptive authority of controlled substances under the physician’s DEA number without further authorization.
 Just some of the services Missouri CNMs provide to patients include:

 - Providing newborn care

-- Writing medication prescriptions such as birth control
+- Writing medication prescriptions, such as birth control

 - Providing gynecological services